qinjunjerry/PyKeyBox/README.md

 # PyKeyBox
-A mini key/password manager written in python using the AES encryption algorithm from PyCrypto -- The Python Cryptography Toolkit.
+A mini key/password manager written in python using the AES encryption algorithm from PyCrypto -- the python cryptography toolkit.

+It stores your secret data, encrypted with AES, as key contents and associates them with key titles you gave to provide you maximum

+- flexibility: you can put whatever you want, in whatever format, into key contents including not only password, but also license keys, security questions, secret URLs, etc.

+- simplicity : easy operations to any of your keys: add/view/modify/delete/list

 ## It is mini
 Only one python file with size less than 10k bytes, and less than 200 lines of code, excluding empty lines and comments.

 ## simple
 ```
 keybox help          : show this help message and exit
-keybox list         : list all key names
+keybox list          : list all key titles
-keybox view   <name>: view the content for the given key name
+keybox view   <title>: view the content for the given key title
-keybox add    <name>: add a new key name and content
+keybox add    <title>: add a new key title and content
-keybox mod    <name>: modify the content for the given key name
+keybox mod    <title>: modify the content for the given key title
-keybox del    <name>: delete an existing key name and content
+keybox del    <title>: delete an existing key title and content
-keybox import <file>: import all key names and contents from a text file
+keybox import <file> : import all key titles and contents from a text file
-keybox export [file]: export all key names and contents to stdout or a file
+keybox export [file] : export all key titles and contents to stdout or a file
 ```

 ## portable
 Just take the python script file and the sqlite database file with you anywhere you want.

 ## yes secure enough
 It is based on the well known AES encryption algorithm.